When you fire up a new ad campaign on Facebook, what’s your first move?

 How?
 Every time someone engages, they send a message to your Facebook Page inbox which allows you to message them later on without paying for continual ads.

-Let’s see how they work.
+Let’s take a look at some Facebook ad examples and see how they work.

 Messenger ads direct users to message your Facebook Page: